kismetwireless/kismet/docs/dev/webui_rest.md

 The packet capture endpoint allows basic filtering and time-slicing of the packets recorded by Kismet.

+If the `kismet` log type is not enabled, this endpoint will return a 404 not found error.

 The pcap endpoint takes a standard JSON command dictionary, including the keys:

 | Key    | Type       | Description                                     |
 | ------ | ---------- | ----------------------------------------------- |
 | filter | dictionary | Dictionary of filter options, documented above. |

+##### /logging/kismetdb/pcap/[title].pcapng?option1=...&option2=...

+*LOGIN REQUIRED*

+The packet capture endpoint allows basic filtering and time-slicing of the packets recorded by Kismet.

+The `GET` variant of this endpoint takes the above filter options as HTTP GET variables instead of POST.

+If the `kismet` log type is not enabled, this endpoint will return a 404 not found error.

 ### Phy-Specific:  phy80211 (Wi-Fi)